Rescue 2 Restore

 What is the timing for training the R2R dogs?

-While the dogs at the Elbert Shaw RYDC are kept until adopted, the dogs at the Muscogee and Atlanta YDC go through a 12-week training program.
-If the dogs are not adopted after training, they are then returned to the Harris County Humane Society shelter where they can be viewed by potential adopters.
+While the dogs at the Elbert Shaw RYDC are kept until adopted, the Muscogee and Atlanta YDC go through a 12-week training program.
+If the dogs are not adopted after training, they are returned to the Harris County Humane Society shelter, where potential adopters can view them.